banner image

 • Brainspotting

-• Prolonged Exposure
+• Prolonged Exposure (PE)

 Education:

-• A.A in Human Services Management (UOP)
+• A.A. in Human Services Management (UOP)

 • Bachelor of Social Work (University of Texas at Arlington)

-• Master of Social Work specializing in Direct Practice, Mental Health (University of Texas at Arlington)
+• Master of Social Work, specializing in Direct Practice, Mental Health (University of Texas at Arlington)

 Associations: